 Children should visit their pediatrician or doctor at least once a year for a complete physical exam and any additional needed tests.
 The oncologist should also regularly examine the child.

-- Enable doctors to assess the full effect of therapy
+- Enabling doctors to assess the full effect of therapy

-- Identify and manage long-term and late effects of treatment
+- Identifying and manage long-term and late effects of treatment

 The pediatrician should recommend a schedule for having the child's learning skills assessed.
 If the child appears to be experiencing learning disabilities, special education methods can help.

 Coordination between the child's pediatrician and oncologist is important for the best care possible.
 Some treatment centers offer comprehensive follow-up care clinics for childhood cancer survivors.

 Survivorship Care Plan